1993 New Jersey gubernatorial election

+Florio's defeat followed backlash from voters against his administration's tax increases.

 Background

 1989 election

-In 1989, Jim Florio defeated Jim Courter in a landslide.
-It was Florio's third campaign for Governor; he lost the Democratic nomination to incumbent Governor Brendan Byrne in 1977 and lost the general election to Thomas Kean in 1981.
+In the 1989 New Jersey gubernatorial election, Florio—then a U.S. representative—defeated Republican U.S. representative Jim Courter by a wide margin.
+Previously, Florio had unsuccessfully challenged Democratic incumbent governor Brendan Byrne in 1977 and had lost the 1981 gubernatorial election to Republican Thomas Kean.

-During the 1989 campaign, Florio said that a tax increase was highly unlikely.
+During his 1989 campaign, Florio said, "You can write this statement down: 'Florio feels there is no need for new taxes'".
+In 1990, Florio signed a $2.8 billion tax increase into law.

 Florio administration

 The centerpiece of the Florio administration's legislative agenda was a $2.8 billion increase in tax revenues, which one consultant identified "the largest single tax increase in the history of the finances of the 50 states" and "a national test case on both political and economic grounds."
 The tax increase was highly unpopular, leading to non-partisan protests throughout the state.
 The Florio administration adopted a wait-and-see approach, hoping that protests would desist once the legislative package delivered benefits in the form of rebate checks, lower auto insurance rates, and increased funding for education.
-A similar dynamic had been seen in 1977, when Governor Byrne recovered from the passage of an unpopular state income tax to win re-election.

 Two other major legislative achievements were a popular gun control measure targeted at "assault-style weapons" and the Quality Education Act, which set new standards for public schools and set strict spending caps on local school boards.

 1990 United States Senate election

 By fall 1990, Florio's approval rating sank to 18 percent; it would not exceed the low twenties until 1992.

-The political impact of the anti-Florio "tax revolt" manifested in November 1990, when incumbent United States Senator Bill Bradley was nearly unseated by Christine Todd Whitman.
+The political impact of the anti-Florio "tax revolt" manifested in November 1990, when incumbent United States senator Bill Bradley was nearly unseated by Christine Todd Whitman.
 During her campaign, Whitman repeatedly asked Bradley for his position on the increase, but he demurred, calling it a state issue.
 Whitman's underdog near-victory endeared her to the Republican voter base and made her a symbol of opposition to Florio.

 1991 midterm elections

 Republicans centered their 1991 legislative campaign on opposition to the Florio tax increase, as did even some incumbent Democrats, such as Senator Paul Contillo.
-Florio also faced backlash from the National Rifle Association, which spent nearly $250,000 targeting candidates in both parties who had voted in favor of the bill and supporting those who pledged to repeal it, and the New Jersey Education Association, which had supported Florio in 1989 but endorsed almost exclusively Republican candidates in response to the education spending caps.
+Florio also faced backlash from the NRA Political Victory Fund, which spent nearly $250,000 targeting candidates in both parties who had voted in favor of the bill and supporting those who pledged to repeal it, and the New Jersey Education Association, which had supported Florio in 1989 but endorsed almost exclusively Republican candidates in response to the education spending caps.

-The result was a resounding Republican victory; the party gained ten seats in the Senate (controlling the chamber for the first time since 1978) and 21 seats in the General Assembly.
-Both houses had a veto-proof Republican majority, which may have drawn political pressure off Florio for the remainder of his term.
-His approval ratings began to rebound as the Republican legislature was given a share of blame for the state's budgetary dysfunction.
+The result was a resounding Republican victory in the 1991 elections.
+The Republicans gained ten seats in the State Senate (controlling the chamber for the first time since 1974) and 21 seats in the General Assembly.
+Both houses won veto-proof Republican majorities, which may have drawn political pressure off Florio for the remainder of his term.
+Florio's approval ratings began to rebound as the Republican legislature was given a share of the blame for the state's budgetary dysfunction.